-Is it a hungry student’s helper or art?
-Joseph Joseph’s eye-catching selection of Worktop Savers are made of heavy tempered glass and can be used for chopping or handling hot dishes or cooking utensils.
+Joseph Joseph’s selection of Worktop Savers are made of heavy tempered glass and can be used for chopping or handling hot dishes or cooking utensils.
 Each of the culinary work horses has non-skid feet, and is so durable that the company offers a lifetime guarantee against breakage.
 The distinctive styles clearly indicate a surface that’s for “friendly” food only.
-Now you can protect surfaces and stay safe, while starting an art theory discussion.
+This life hack lets you protect surfaces and stay safe, while starting an art theory discussion.
 Visit Joseph Joseph.
 For shipping to Canada, visit Amazon.

 Make dust and pollen disappear.